 Because of this, it’s all the more important for motorcycle accident victims to build a strong case and show they were not at fault for the accident.
 An experienced motorcycle accident lawyer will know how to do this effectively, always on the side of the injured biker.

-Need Help with the Cost of Your Motorcycle Accident?
+Get Help with the Cost of Your Motorcycle Accident

 If you’ve been injured in a motorcycle accident, determining how much your crash is worth isn’t an easy task.
 At John Foy & Associates, we can help.
 We’ve been representing injured motorcyclists for more than 20 years, and we’re always on your side.
 To get started with a FREE consultation with one of our experienced and compassionate attorneys, call us today at 404-400-4000 or fill out the form on this page.